hicsail/cameramousejs/README.md

 b.
 Build electron app.

-Set runPythonExeInDevMode to false in src/config/config.ts change, before building electron app.
+Set runPythonExeInDevMode to false in src/config/config.ts before building electron app.

     npm run make

 # Debugging

 After modifying python code and building a new executable, you might want to make the sure the new executable works as intended.
-To ensure the built python executable works fine, modify code to start the executable instead of running python code.
+To ensure the built python executable works fine, modify electron code to start the python executable instead of running python code.
 To do this, set line 6 in src/config/config.js to

     const runPythonExeInDevMode = true;